areias/wallpaper/README.md

 ## Set picture as background

-We can also set descktop background directly from th python script by
+We can also set descktop background directly from our python script by using the [os module](https://docs.python.org/2/library/os.html).

 ```python
 import os